 Providing relevant and valuable content that speaks to your audience and avoiding “fluffy” content will help increase your conversion rates.
-As such, it’s important to complete a needs and pains analysis before you begin writing content, setting architecture or designing your website.
+That’s why it’s important to complete a needs and pains analysis before you start writing content, setting architecture or designing your website.
 A B2B customer won’t willingly fill out a form or click on a call-to-action (CTA) if they don’t find the material compelling or valuable in solving a need they’re trying to fill.

 #3.
 Make website navigation easy

-Clean, simple, and easy-to-use navigation is key to improving the customer experience and ensuring website visitors have a good impression of your brand and content.
-Good website navigation and architecture can mean the difference between a sale and a frustrated website visitor.
-In fact, 76% of consumers admit that the most important factor in a website’s design is how easy it is to navigate and find the information they’re looking for.
-Not only that, but how relevant, valuable, and easy-to-use your visitors find your website directly impacts how your website ranks against other websites in search engines like Google.
-This is why it’s paramount to make sure your navigation is organized and designed well, so you can ensure your visitors have a good user experience.
-Not only does it impact your SEO, but it also plays a large role in your conversion rates.
+A clean, simple, and easy-to-use navigation improves your customer’s experience more than you may think.
+A great website navigation and architecture can mean the difference between a sale and a frustrated website visitor.
+In fact, 76% of consumers admit that easy navigation and information access is the most important factor in a website’s design.
+Not only that, but it also impacts how your website ranks against other websites in search engines like Google and also affects conversion rates.
+That’s why it’s important to make sure your navigation is organized and designed well, so that your visitors have a good user experience.

 #4.
 Provide valuable content

-Simply put, buyers are short on time.
-It’s important to present the content they need in a way that’s easy to access and find.
-For that reason, it’s important to keep your content clean, direct, and to-the-point, but make sure design doesn’t distract from the main value proposition.
-Each of your high-value or high-traffic pages should have a clear hierarchy of information to help guide the visitor through the information and to create easily digestible skimmable content.
 A great way to do this is to prioritize the content on each page by assigning a number of importance to each content block.
-Then, as you design your page ensure that the top prioritized content stands out more than the less important content by utilizing well-defined typographic styles like headers and body copy as well as negative space and placement.
-These help support a natural flow through the page and help tell a story that can be easily scanned by the reader in a short period of time.
-Elements to consider include CTAs, blocks of copy, images, sidebar features, pop ups, etc. Your content should be both visually interesting and help support your buyer’s journey.
+Then, as you design your page, make sure most important content stands out.
+You can do this with well-defined typographic styles like headers and body copy as well as negative space and placement.
+These help support the natural flow through the page and help tell a story that can be easily scanned by the reader in a short period of time.
+Other elements to consider include CTAs, blocks of copy, images, sidebar features, pop ups, etc. At the end of the day, your content should be both visually interesting and help support your buyer’s journey.

 #5.
 Implement eye-catching CTAs

-Calls-to-action (CTAs) are a great way to help visitors move through your website and guide users toward a desired action.
-Depending on what your business objectives are, implementing CTAs in proven high-traffic areas of your website can help you sell, generate leads, drive awareness, and more.
-From the copy you use to CTA design and placement, there are many ways to optimize CTAs to grab the attention of your visitor.
+Calls-to-action (CTAs) are a great way to help visitors move through your website and guide them toward a desired action.
+Depending on what your business objectives are, putting CTAs in proven high-traffic areas of your website can help you sell, generate leads, drive awareness, and more.
+From the copy you use to CTA design and placement, there are many ways make sure your CTAs are grabbing people’s attention.

 #6.
 Optimize your landing page forms

 The principle of “less is more” applies here.
-The fewer fields a form has, the less friction between the visitor and the submit button.
-One way to reduce friction is by matching how valuable your content asset is with the effort required to access it (i.e., visitors will likely not fill out a form with 10 fields to download a short infographic, but they might be willing to do so for a detailed white paper).
-It’s also important to take into account the stage of the prospect’s engagement, as you should only be asking for essential personal information in the early stages to build trust.
+The fewer fields a form has, the more likely someone will fill it in and hit the submit button.
+One way to reduce friction is by matching how valuable your content asset is with the effort required to access it (i.e., visitors will likely not fill out a form with 10 fields to download a short infographic, but they might be willing to do so for a detailed research report).
+The stage your prospect is at can also impact how much information you ask for.
+For example, in early stages, you may end up asking for only essential personal information to build trust.